artemklevtsov/RGA/README.md

 Key features:

 * [OAuth 2.0](https://developers.google.com/accounts/docs/OAuth2) authorization;
+* Auto refresh an expired OAuth access token;
+* Access to all the accounts which the user has access to;
+* API responses is converted directly into R objects;
 * Access to the following [Google Analytics APIs](https://developers.google.com/analytics/devguides/platform/):
     - [Management API](https://developers.google.com/analytics/devguides/config/mgmt/v3): access to configuration data for accounts, web properties, views (profiles), goals and segments;
     - [Core Reporting API](https://developers.google.com/analytics/devguides/reporting/core/v3): query for dimensions and metrics to produce customized reports;
     - [Multi-Channel Funnels Reporting API](https://developers.google.com/analytics/devguides/reporting/mcf/v3): query the traffic source paths that lead to a user's goal conversion;
     - [Real Time Reporting API](https://developers.google.com/analytics/devguides/reporting/realtime/v3): report on activity occurring on your property at the moment;
     - [Metadata API](https://developers.google.com/analytics/devguides/reporting/metadata/v3): access the list of API dimensions and metrics and their attributes;
-* Access to all the accounts which the user has access to;
-* API responses is converted directly into R as a `data.frame`;
 * Auto-pagination to return more than 10,000 rows of the results by combining multiple data requests.

 ## Installation